fracpete/bootstrapp/README.md

 	If enabled, shell/batch scripts get generated to launch the main class.

 -b, --spring-boot
 	If enabled, a spring-boot jar is generated utilizing the main class (single jar with all dependencies contained).

 --deb
 	If enabled, a Debian .deb package is generated.
 Required tools: fakeroot, dpkg-deb

---deb-snippet DEBIAN_SNIPPET
+--deb-snippet FILE
 	The custom Maven pom.xml snippet for generating a Debian package.

 --rpm
 	If enabled, a Redhat .rpm package is generated.

---rpm-snippet RPM_SNIPPET
+--rpm-snippet FILE
 	The custom Maven pom.xml snippet for generating a Redhat package.

 -l, --launch